dstreev/hdp-mac-utils/README.md

 ## Scripts

 ### do.sh [temp_dir]
 > This is the main script that will complete the installation and configuration.
-> Once this is complete, everything will be in the correct place and you will only
+Once this is complete, everything will be in the correct place and the environment will be configured to "localhost".
-> need to manually adjust the template configurations for you localhost environment.

 ### mac_env.sh
 > Used to control the parameters used by the rest of the scripts.

 ### get_artifacts.sh [temp_dir]
 > A subscript used to fetch the HDP base artifacts and a few
 > other helper file sets used to complete the installation.

 ### expand_link.sh
 > Subscript used to expand and link the artifacts retrieved.

+### fix_cfgs.sh
+> Many of the configs in the templates we're using need to be adjusted for your "localhost"

 ### etc_default.tar.gz
 > Contains the defaults (pulled from CentOS install) used by the hadoop scripts
 > to properly run the environment.

 ### hdp_artifacts.txt
 > A list of HDP artifacts and links to use for each.

-### jdbc_cfg.txt

-> A file the contains the location of jdbc drivers and the symlink to create for them.
-> These are used by Hive.

 ### reset.sh [temp_dir]
 > Use this to remove the installed HDP libraries and configuration files.
+I used to over and over again to test the installation